The Self-Assessment Trap

 44%

-82% of organizations have a DR test documented on paper.
-Far fewer have documented the actual RTO and RPO achieved during that test — and fewer still have compared actuals against their board-approved targets.
-SEBI auditors ask one question: “What RTO did you actually achieve in your last DR test?”
+The DR Test Gap 82% of organizations have a DR test documented on paper.
+Far fewer have documented the actual RTO and RPO achieved — and fewer still have compared actuals against board-approved targets.
+SEBI auditors ask: “What RTO did you actually achieve in your last DR test?”
 If the answer is “we don’t know exactly,” the control fails regardless of the test certificate.

 • Documents control implementation